Smart Device Development for Gait Monitoring: Multimodal Feedback in an Interactive Foot Orthosis, Walking Aid, and Mobile Application: Results

 \section{Results}

-The results section begins with an overview of the study group characteristics (Section~\ref{4.1}).
-This is followed by a comparative evaluation of the accuracy data obtained from both the \ac{SFO} and the instrumented treadmill (Section~\ref{4.2}).
-Subsequently, the evaluation of the haptic feedback functionality of the forearm crutch and the \ac{SFO} is presented (Section~\ref{4.3}).
-Finally, the usability evaluation results of the accompanying smartphone application are presented (Section~\ref{4.4}).
+{ The results section first presents the comparative accuracy validation between the \ac{SFO} and the instrumented treadmill (Section \ref{4.1}), followed by the usability assessment of the smartphone application (Section \ref{4.2}), and concludes with the evaluation of the haptic feedback of both the orthosis and the walking aid (Section \ref{4.3}). }